yoo2001818/query-planner/DESIGN.md

 Pipe network makes a directed acyclic graph, which can be run on distributed systems, too.

+## Parallel processing
+If the database uses distributed parallel computing (That is, queries are processed using many computers, not to just improve redundancy), it might be good idea to randomly partition the data and store them on separate buckets.

+That way, the computers only have to process the rows they know - A 'hypervisor' can merge them right away.

 ## Case 1.
 Single table, only ANDs
 This query is really simple: `{ id: 1, title: 'aa', body: 'bb' }`